Kurisu-Null/PassableLeaves/README.md

 - mobs will path through leaves
 - there is even an enchantment named _**Leaf Walker**_ so that you can walk on them!
 - all of the above configurable
-- supports Mod Manager for configuration
+- supports Mod Menu with Cloth-Config for configuration

 ### Configurable
 - Falling distance reduction multiplier